Source Gaming

 Magic Missile (Blue Grenade)

-A grenade with a linear throwing angle that afflicts Slag, temporarily leaving enemies more vulnerable to attack.
+A grenade with a linear throwing angle that afflicts Slag, temporarily leaving enemies more vulnerable.

 Homing Storm Front (Orange Grenade)

-The strongest grenade of the three, dealing lightning-based damage and creating a small, damaging field of electricity.
+The strongest grenade of the three, dealing lightning-based damage and leaving a field of electricity in its wake.

 Zer0’s Moveset